Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your ally is blessed with remarkable accuracy and grace, allowing them to hit shots that seem impossible.
-Select a creature within range.
-For the duration of this effect, their ranged basic attacks are made with advantage and their range is doubled.
-Additionally, they can make ranged basic attacks against any creature within range, as long as a path to them exists, ignoring line of sight and cover.
+As you pray to your god, your ally transforms into living lightning, electrocuting everything in their path.
+For the duration of this effect, their movement speed is doubled, attacks of opportunity against them have disadvantage and they may pass through enemy tiles.
+Whenever they pass through a tile of another creature on their turn, deal 1d12 + Presence electric damage to that creature.
+This effect cannot damage a single creature more than once each turn.

 ### Genesis of Wind